Interactive-Modding/Jurassic-Reborn/README.md

 ### The code is modified and built up from an older version of JurassiCraft's code, having been also worked upon by JWR's coders.
 Credit goes to the original JurassiCraft team for laying the foundations for the code that was expanded upon to make this project a reality.

-###RebornMod Co-Leader

-Angelicmax

 ### Developers

-Last_Dovahkiin

-Polarfox

-Red
+Vitiate

+Gamma_002

 ### Modelers / Sound Designers / Textures /  Concept Artists

-AveLardo12 // InnovativePachyderm

-DTRaptor, The Political Advisor

-Giodude1580

-Neicke
+NightEagle

 CreatarCreator

-Fluffy Taco // JR_2202
+GameVideosForLife

+HuskyTacodile

+Lord Udon

+Scoob (Mr.Dino)

+Neickee

 ### Bug-Testers

-LordBlaines
+Ryu Enyo

 Rexthezilla98

-Shadow...
+Goofy

+Last_Dovahkiin

 HaruYukima

 # Contributors

+AveLardo12 // InnovativePachyderm

+Fluffy Taco // JR_2202

+DTRaptor, The Political Advisor

+Giodude1580

 Bastion16